MaayanLab/dokku-neo4j/README.md

 dokku neo4j:promote other_service playground
 ```

-This will replace `DATABASE_URL` with the url from other_service and generate another environment variable to hold the previous value if necessary.
+This will replace `NEO4J_URL` with the url from other_service and generate another environment variable to hold the previous value if necessary.
 You could end up with the following for example:

 ```
-DATABASE_URL=neo4j://other_service:ANOTHER_PASSWORD@dokku-neo4j-other-service:7687/other_service
+NEO4J_URL=neo4j://other_service:ANOTHER_PASSWORD@dokku-neo4j-other-service:7687/other_service
 DOKKU_DATABASE_BLUE_URL=neo4j://other_service:ANOTHER_PASSWORD@dokku-neo4j-other-service:7687/other_service
 DOKKU_DATABASE_SILVER_URL=neo4j://lollipop:SOME_PASSWORD@dokku-neo4j-lollipop:7687/lollipop
 ```